fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/hyperconvergence/_index.md

 The recommended method to run your pods hyperconverged is to use [Stork](/portworx-install-with-kubernetes/storage-operations/stork).

-Once you have installed Stork, all you need to do is add `schedulerName: stork` in your application specs.
+Once you have installed Stork, the webhook controller is enabled by default and will use Stork as the scheduler.
+If you have disabled `webhook-controller` with the flag, all you need to do is add `schedulerName: stork` in your application specs.
 Stork will then ensure that the nodes with data for a volume get prioritized when pods are being scheduled.

 For example, this is how you would specify the scheduler name in a MySQL deployment: